Jawid Mojaddedi: Works

-Mojaddedi is a Rumi expert.
-His published books include translations of Rumi's longest poem, known as the Masnavi, into simple English.
+Mojaddedi is a scholar of Sufism whose most recent work has focused on the poet and Sufi Master Rumi.
+His published books include a complete and unabridged verse translation of Rumi's longest poem, known as the Masnavi, into simple English.
 The Masnavi: Book One was published in 2004 and was awarded the Lois Roth Prize for excellence in translation of Persian literature by the American Institute of Iranian Studies.
-He continued with The Masnavi: Book Two in 2007, The Masnavi: Book Three in 2013, The Masnavi: Book Four in 2017 and The Masnavi: Book Five in 2022.
-All five volumes were published as Oxford World's Classics Editions.
+He continued with The Masnavi: Book Two in 2007, The Masnavi: Book Three in 2013, The Masnavi: Book Four in 2017, The Masnavi: Book Five in 2022, and The Masnavi: Book Six in 2025.
+All six volumes were published as Oxford World's Classics Editions.
 This project has been supported by a literature translation fellowship from the National Endowment for the Arts in 2015.
 Mojaddedi was also awarded a fellowship from the National Endowment for the Humanities in 2018 to support the progress of this project.

 Mojaddedi's analytical study, Beyond Dogma: Rumi's Teachings on Friendship with God and Early Sufi Theories, was published by Oxford University Press in 2012.